ziyunli/quartz/content/notes/how_to_speak.md

 You can have a hapax legomenon once in a presentation.

-# Persuading
+## Persuading

-Again this is heavily oriented toward job talks in academia.
+Again, this is heavily oriented toward job talks in academia.
 I think the takeaway for me is that you show aim to present yourself within 5 minutes, with your vision and contributions.
 For vision, describe the problem you're trying to solve and your approach.